 2. Paradise Lost

 Last but certainly not least, Paradise Lost is a hidden gem located in Kiambu county — about 15 kilometers (9.32 miles) from Nairobi’s central business district.
 This nature park boasts lush greenery, mystical caves, nature trails, and a lake where you can enjoy boat rides.
 The park also features designated picnic locations where visitors unwind and enjoy a delicious meal amidst nature’s beauty.
-Don’t miss the opportunity to try archery as well as explore the caves.
+Don’t miss the opportunity to try archery and explore the caves.

 Nairobi’s charming picnic sites